spatie/laravel-mailcoach-docs-old/docs/app/lists/settings.md

 This email will be sent to new subscribers if you have the "_Require confirmation_" option enabled.

 Again, you can use the default that we created for you, or you can use your own email and use some of the available placeholders.
 Make sure to include the `::confirmUrl::` in this email, so people can actually confirm their subscription to your mailing list.
-After clicking this link, they will be redirected to your "_Confirm subscription_" landing page.
+After clicking this link, they will be redirected to your "_Someone subscribed_" landing page.

 // TODO // screenshot default welcome mail